Taste Bologna Food Awards 2017: Albania, Alheira in Porto and Cuscus

 Our paths had crossed a couple of times recently, at Mangirò foodie walk on the hills and at Tortellino Festival, where he prepared one of the best tortellini of the event.
 So I decided to visit his restaurant in Trebbo di Reno.

-The location is elegant, the service is professional but informal (waiters are young guys dressed casual, a lot different atmosphere than Osteria Francescana).
+The location is elegant, the service is professional but informal (waiters are young guys dressed casually, a lot different atmosphere than Osteria Francescana).

 Even if Michelin's inspectors seem to look away from this land, Poggi's cuisine has nothing to envy the best Michelin restaurants in Bologna.